Festivals in Kolkata: Saraswati Puja

-Holi
+Dol Yatra

 The North Indian festival of Holi, is celebrated, and is supposedly coincident with the advent of spring.
-Holi is locally known as the festival of colors.
-The celebrations start in the city with the burning of Holika bonfire on the night before Holi.
-The festival of colour involve throwing, sprinkling and smearing powdered colour (aabir), and water colour (jal rang) on others.
-Unknown passersby often get drenched by coloured water balloons, and celebrations often get rowdy and rambunctious with the men partaking the intoxicating drink of shiddhi (bhang), often laced with the stronger charas.
-Nowadays, Holi party usually means frolicking dance and various delicacies like sweets, biryani, beverages etc.
+Holi in Bengal is known as Dol Yatra but Holi is not a Dol Yatra locally known as the festival of colors.
+The celebrations start in the city with the burning of Holika bonfire on the night before Holi which is known as "Nera Pora" in local.
+In this occasion Lord Krishna and Goddess Radha is worshipped.
+It is also the auspicious birth Tithi of 16th-century Vaishnav Saint Sri Chaitanya Mahaprabhu.
+The festival of colours involves throwing, sprinkling and smearing powdered colour (aabir), and water colour (jal rang) on others.
+Passersby are often drenched by coloured water balloons, and celebrations often get rowdy and rambunctious, with the men partaking in the intoxicating drink of shiddhi (bhang), often laced with the stronger charas.
+Nowadays, a Holi party usually means frolicking dance and various delicacies like sweets and beverages.

 Cultural festivals

 Dover Lane Music Festival

-The Dover Lane Music Festival is a Hindustani classical music, with performances from established musicians from several countries as well as new musicians.
+The Dover Lane Music Festival is a Hindustani classical music event, with performances from established musicians from several countries as well as new musicians.
 It has been held for the past years in the January conglomerate holiday (23 – 26 January) period and comprises three all-night recitals.
 Initially held open air at Dover Lane in Ballygunge area of South Kolkata, due to the large crowds, it is now held at the open-air theatre Nazrul Mancha on the Southern Avenue (Ballygunge area).
 It is held in conjunction with the Dover Lane Music Conference.